 With an increased need for automation with a wider range of capabilities, an off-the-shelf solution is no longer enough.
 Businesses must adopt automation that is catered to their exact business needs and can make process decisions.

-Automation will become essential, not just beneficial
+Automation will become essential

 Before the pandemic, companies were heavily focused on efficiency and productivity within the office.
 From innovative office design to agile workflows, many businesses focused on making their place of work as productive as possible.